grab/engineering-blog/_posts/2024-09-10-the-creation-of-our-powerful-campaign-builder.md

 As our campaigns grew more and more complex, the treatment creation quickly became overwhelming.
 A complex logic flow often required the creation of many treatments, which was cumbersome and error-prone.
 The need for a more visual and simpler campaign builder UI became evident.

 Our design team came up with a flow-chart-like UI.
-Figure 5, 6, and 7 shows examples of how certain imaginary campaign setup would look like in the new UI.
+Figure 5, 6, and 7 show examples of how certain imaginary campaign setup would look like in the new UI.

 <div class="post-image-section"><figure>
   <img src="/img/the-creation-of-our-powerful-campaign-builder/better-campaign-builder-example-1.png" alt="" style="width:80%"><figcaption align="middle">Figure 5.
 When users complete a food order, if they are a gold user, award them with A. However, if they are a silver user, award them with  B.</figcaption>